 Another way to look at it is that the house edge for a slot with a 98% RTP is 2%.
-The higher the RTP, the lower the casinos edge.
+The higher the RTP, the lower the casino's edge.
 It is for this reason that you will find that many high RTP slots are excluded from those which contribute towards wagering requirements.

 Examples of high rtp slot profiles on CasinoGrounds:

 As a factor in picking a slot after RTP comes volatility.
 There are 3 different volatility levels.
-The higher the volatility the bigger the risk of loss, but also greater the chance of bigger wins.
+The higher the volatility the bigger the risk of loss, but also the greater the chance of bigger wins.

 Low volatility: A slot with low volatility pays out small to medium wins on a regular basis.
 Big wins are rare, but the abundance of regular, smaller wins means that your bankroll depletes at a slower rate than on more volatile slots.

 Medium volatility: Medium volatility slots offer a good balance between risk and winning potential.
-There is more chance to win big that a low variance slot, but wins are a little less frequent overall.
+There is more chance to win big than a low variance slot, but wins are a little less frequent overall.

 High volatility: High volatility slots have the highest risk to reward ratio.
 Wins are significantly less frequent than at lower volatilities, but this is where the truly big wins lie.
 Highly volatile slots are the most popular among regular and high rolling players.

-With regards which volatility games are best to play when attempting to clear a bonus, common consensus tends to favour playing a low-risk strategy of grinding things out on a low volatility slot with as high an RTP as you can find.
-However, there have been other strategies touted which may suit you more.
+With regards to which volatility games are best to play when attempting to clear a bonus, common consensus tends to favor playing a low-risk strategy of grinding things out on a low volatility slot with as high an RTP as you can find.
+However, there have been other strategies touted that may suit you more.
 For example, some players prefer to start playing at a highly volatile game in the hope of an early big win, after which they advocate reverting to the low volatility, high RTP strategy.

 What if you accidentally breach terms?

-If you accidentally breach the conditions of the bonus you should stop playing immediately, and notify support of the breach, why and how it occurred.
+If you accidentally breach the conditions of the bonus you should stop playing immediately, and notify support of the breach, why, and how it occurred.
 You should not resume play until you have clarification in writing from casino representatives.